Paul de Ruiter

 Education, Energy neutral, Innovative climate system, Sunlight Usage

-The extension will enable the consolidation of all of the Rotterdam Business School’s economics departments under one roof.
-The 14,000 m² expansion of the existing faculty complex will result in a combined floor area of 35,000 m² for the daily traffic of up to 10,000 students.
-The entire ensemble, a significant part of which Paul de Ruiter Architects completed in 2018, will boast purpose-built study areas and a new main entrance.
-The extension’s double-height, see-through base will house a media library and an incubator zone, including a business lobby and a grand café, and is set to be the centre of activity for life on campus.
+The extension enables the consolidation of all of the Rotterdam Business School’s economics departments under one roof.
+The 14,000 m² expansion of the former faculty complex resulted in a combined floor area of 35,000 m² for the daily traffic of up to 10,000 students.
+The entire ensemble, a significant part of which Paul de Ruiter Architects completed in 2018, boasts purpose-built study areas and a new main entrance.
+The extension’s double-height and see-through base houses a media library and an incubator zone, including a business lobby and a grand café.
+It serves as the centre of activity for life on campus.

 Connected to the world around it